johnwhiteside/react-redux-testing/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(TodoList);
 ````

 Notice I have two exports in the file, that allows me to use the component in a test file unconnected.
 Everything should be covered with unit tests so you shouldn't need to worry about whether a selector returns the correct thing, just pass the prop you are expecting to the component while testing.
-Its also best not to add logic within mapStateToProps or mapDispatchToProps.
-This keeps the logic contained to their respective files which makes everything easier to test.
+Its also best not to add a lot of logic within mapStateToProps or mapDispatchToProps.
+This keeps the logic contained to their respective files and makes everything easier to test.

-Here is an example component using the Todo component which basically just renders a Todo item and handles what happens when you click the delete button and select the check box.
-This component is not connected to the redux store.
+Here is an example component using the Todo component which basically just renders a Todo item and handles what happens when you click the delete button and the check box.
+This component is not connected.
 #### Example Component
 ```
 class Todo extends React.PureComponent {